ZIRTR0X/Cinapp/README.md

 CineApp is an Android application project dedicated to movie lovers.
 It allows users to view information about recent and popular movies, add them to their favourites list and rate them.

 # Features
-- View list of popular and recent movies
+- View list of popular and recent movies/series
-- Add movies to favorites list
+- Add movies/series to favorites list
+- Rating of movies/series
-- View detailed information about movies (synopsis, release date, etc.)
+- View detailed information about movies/series (synopsis, release date, etc.)

 # Dependencies
 To use this project, you will need the following dependencies: